fernandojunior/financial-fraud-detection/docs/project_specification.md

 Automatically identify if a financial transaction was fraudulent or not.

-### Runing the system
+### Runing the System

-* Immediately before running the program, user is wrote to select a running type of the project: run, train, validate, and test.
+* Immediately before running the program, the user is written to select a running type of the project: run, train, validate, and test.

-* Once a running type is selected, the client needs insert by scripting key and respectives values about files used by the system.
+* Once the running type is selected, the client needs to insert by scripting key and respective values about files used by the system.

-### Files
+### Input Files

 * By insert running type, if the client's choice is run or train, can start the whole process of machine learn how to classify automatically if a transaction is genuine or fraud and generate an output file with the results.